parmoo/parmoo/docs/install.rst

 or visit the libEnsemble_documentation_ for detailed installation instructions.

-After installation, you can run the tests using either:
+After installation, you can run the unit tests using either:

 .. code-block:: bash

-    python3 setup.py test
+    python3 -m pytest

 (if you used the ``pip install -e .`` method), or: